kkotinkar/Matter-Workshop/5_Commissioning.md

 ### Step 4: Verify Thread state on the Matter end device

-You can verify the thread network interface and the state on the end device (nRF52840 DK) with the following commands:
+You can verify the Thread network interface and the state of the end device (here, nRF52840 DK) with the following commands:

 ```
 ot ifconfig